KTH/devops-course/contributions/presentation/week6-software-bots/palagi-chao/README.md

 ## Description

-Our presentation will revolve around the ever expanding topic of software bots with malicious intent.
-This is a growing area of concern for any software provider and it is important to be able to identify and prevent malicious practices.
+Our presentation will revolve around the ever expanding topic of social media software bots with malicious intent.
+This is a growing area of concern for any social media platform and it is important to be able to identify and prevent malicious practices.

-We will explain background on bot traffic and detection, why its important, and a few methods covering how to protect your applications going forward.
+We will explain background on bot traffic and detection, why its important, and a few past and present methods covering how platforms detect and protect against bots.
+Finally we will cover how users can protect themselves.